Identification is Pointless: Quantum Coordinates, Localisation of Events, and the Quantum Hole Argument: Locally Compact Groups and Imperfect Quantum Reference Frames

 \section{Locally Compact Groups and Imperfect Quantum Reference Frames}

-While in the previous Section we studied an example of a concrete symmetry group, namely the one-dimensional translation group acting on a two-particle system, the framework of QRFs allows for the treatment of a much larger class of systems.
+While in the previous section we studied an example of a concrete symmetry group, namely the one-dimensional translation group acting on a two-particle system, the framework of QRFs allows for the treatment of a much larger class of systems.
 Let us briefly illustrate this with the help of the group-theoretic treatment of QRFs as studied in \cite{delaHamette2020}.
 This general treatment is applicable to an arbitrary number $N$ of systems that all transform under a locally compact Lie group $G$, that is, they all carry some unitary representation of $G$.
 To set the scene, consider first a single system whose configuration space is denoted by $X$ and is typically taken to be a set with a manifold structure.\footnote{Note that we are using the terms ``configuration space'' and ``configurations'' very generally, i.e.~not limited to spatial configurations.} The action of the locally compact Lie group $G$ on $X$ is taken to be transitive, that is, $\forall x,x'\in X\ \exists g\in G \text{ s.t. } x'=gx$.\footnote{In that case, $X$ is also called a \emph{homogeneous space}.} In most cases treated in the literature (e.g.~\cite{Bartlett_2007, Giacomini_2019, vanrietvelde2018change}), the group action is taken to be regular, that is, transitive \emph{and free}.
 This means that $X\cong G$ as manifolds and thus there exists a unique group element that relates any pair of elements of the configuration space.
 In other words, $G$ acts on itself via group multiplication.\footnote{$X$ is then a \emph{principal} homogeneous space for $G$.
 Note that the uniqueness of the group element relating any two points in $X$ will translate directly to there being a unique reference frame change between the subsystems.} Now, let us take $N$ systems, each of which transforms regularly under $G$ and has configuration space $X$.
 Then, the \emph{relative} configuration of all systems with respect to a chosen subsystem $i$ can be expressed as a tuple of group elements, each of which specifies the relative orientation of the system with respect to the reference system $i$.
 Importantly, the system $i$ is trivially related to itself with the group element $e$.
 Embedding the relative configurations of each of the $N$ systems in a Hilbert space $L^2(G)$, we can assign general relative states to the systems of the form $\ket{e}_i \otimes \ket{\psi}_{\bar{i}}$ where $\bar{i}$ indicates all systems except the $i$-th one.
 Relative states of this form are also referred to as \enquote{aligned states} \cite{hoehn2021internal} and live in a subspace of $L^2(G)^{\otimes N}$.
-Note that quantum systems that have assigned Hilbert space $L^2(G)$, in fact, carry the regular representation of $G$ and are referred to as \emph{perfect quantum reference frames}.\footnote{Perfect QRFs are referred to as \enquote{ideal} in \cite{delahamette2021perspectiveneutral} and \enquote{principal} in \cite{carette2023operational}.} They are called ``perfect'' because the set of states $\{\ket{g}\}_{g\in G}$ forms an orthonormal basis for the state space $L^2(G)$.
-Thus, the quantum states associated with different configurations are orthogonal, i.e.~$\braket{g}{h}=\delta(g^{-1}h)$ and can be perfectly distinguished.
+Note that quantum systems that carry the regular representation of $G$ and have assigned Hilbert space $L^2(G)$ are referred to as \emph{perfect quantum reference frames}.\footnote{Perfect QRFs are referred to as \enquote{ideal} in \cite{delahamette2021perspectiveneutral} and \enquote{principal} in \cite{carette2023operational}.
+Moreover, note that we take here the convention of the \emph{left} regular representation, that is, $U(h)\ket{g}=\ket{hg}$.} They are called ``perfect'' because the set of states $\{\ket{g}\}_{g\in G}$ are orthogonal for the state space $L^2(G)$, i.e.~$\braket{g}{h}=\delta(g^{-1}h)$ and can be perfectly distinguished.
 In other words, we can perfectly differentiate between two states localised in configuration space, no matter how \enquote{similar} they are.